pineunity/apmec/doc/source/user/nsd_usage_guide.rst

 To create a NS, you must have onboarded corresponding NSD and VNFDS(which NS is substituting)

-Tacker provides the following CLI to create NS:
+Apmec provides the following CLI to create NS:

 ::